zostay/raku-DOM-Tiny/README.md

     my $case_insensitive = $dom.find('input[type=hidden i]');
     my $case_insensitive = $dom.find('input[class~="foo" i]');

-This selector is part of Selectors Level 4, which is still a work in progress.
+This selector is part of Selectors Level 4.
+The "i" modifier may be added to any attribute selector to make what is normally an exact match to one that matches any case-permutation.

 E[foo~="bar"]
 -------------